pivotal/blog/content/post/gporca-open-source.md

 date: 2016-01-26T16:18:13-08:00
 draft: true
 short: |
-  30 years of academic research and 6 years of R&D went into the development of GPORCA, a modular query optimizer.
   GPORCA has achieved an overall 5X performance improvement across all 99 industry standard benchmark queries.
-Now we call on the help of the community to help take the project to the next level.
+Now we call on the community to help take the project to the next level.
 title: GPORCA, A Modular Query Optimizer, Is Now Open-Source
 ---

-# GPORCA, A Cost-Based Modular Query Optimizer, Is Now Open Source
+# GPORCA, A Cost-Based Query Optimizer, Is Now Open Source

 Pick your favorite Big Data statistic; we all know that the growth of data has been astounding.
 What hasn’t kept up is our ability to process this data.
-Even the newest big data technologies such as [Apache Spark™](http://spark.apache.org/) are using [rule-based](https://databricks.com/blog/2015/04/13/deep-dive-into-spark-sqls-catalyst-optimizer.html) approaches to query optimization.
+Even the newest big data technologies such as [Apache Spark™](http://spark.apache.org/) are using [rule-based](https://databricks.com/blog/2015/04/13/deep-dive-into-spark-sqls-catalyst-optimizer.html) approaches to query optimization, which often miss potential faster execution plans.

 This is why the Pivotal R&D team poured years of work into developing a new query optimizer called GPORCA.
 Improving the intelligence of query planning was a missed chance in database engineering with huge opportunity for further improving performance.